 Members of the Hartland Volunteer Fire Department with the 1972 Fire Truck – c1980

-The Hubbard Street Fire Hall location faithfully served the Fire Department for some 30 years but it was on a course for inevitable replacement with the addition of larger, heavier fire trucks, additional equipment along with the general wear and tear on the building itself.
+The Hubbard Street Fire Hall location faithfully served the Fire Department but it was on a course for inevitable replacement with the addition of larger, heavier fire trucks, additional equipment along with the general wear and tear on the building itself.
 The infamous “April Fool’s Day Flood” in 1987 didn’t help perpetuate its life when massive flood waters engulfed its foundation.

 Fire Hall seen from Hubbard Avenue engulfed by flood waters in 1987 (Photo courtesy of Joe & Christine Lewis)